How to Fix or Hot-Rod Your Jacks

 The problems I've run into with jacks are usually the following:

-2. Blades that suck too much heat of out the glass, shortening working time.
+- Blades that suck too much heat out of the glass, shortening working time.

 Here's how I've addressed each:

 Corkscrewing on a jackline/neckline - Sometimes this is user error--if you tend to dig in and squeeze your jacks hard when first starting a jackline, you'll raise your risk of corkscrewing.
 But if you're gentle in first establishing the line and you still get corkscrews, often the blades of the jacks are too sharp.
 Sharp-bladed jacks look cool and would seem to be a good thing, but in practice they work poorly.
-A sharp blade is able to cut into the glass better than a dull one, which seems great, but if sharp jacks are even slightly misaligned on the neck it's more likely each blade will cut a slightly different line with each rotation rather than slide establish a uniform groove.
-I've found that dulling the edge of the blade doesn't sacrifice any ability to put in a crisp neckline and really helps if you're having trouble with corksrewing your jacklines.
+A sharp blade is able to cut into the glass better than a dull one, which seems like a good idea, but if sharp jacks are even slightly misaligned on a hot neck it's more likely each blade will cut a slightly different line with each rotation rather than slide and establish a uniform groove.
+This is how corkscrewing happens.
+I've found that dulling the edge of the blade doesn't sacrifice any ability to put in a crisp neckline and really helps if you're having trouble with corkscrewing your jacklines.
 Slightly duller edges on your jacks are also less likely to overheat and get scratchy while necking.
+A nice blade style is to round out the blade a bit on the bottom 3" of the jack blades but leave the top section of the jacks a bit sharper.
+This way when you use the bottom part of the blade to establish your jackline it is less prone to corkscrewing and if you want a sharp line you can still use the thicker and sharper part of the blades.